egemenimre/opticks/docs/models/sharpness.md

 Multiplying the ATF value with the ideal optical MTF, we can reach the more realistic MTF with the aberrations.
 As the $W_{RMS}$ value increases, the ATF value decreases and the resulting MTF also decreases, corresponding to a degradation in image quality.

 Some sample fabrication tolerances are given [here](https://www.telescope-optics.net/fabrication.htm).
 For example, surface roughness for Commercial Optics can be a single wavelength (Peak-to-Valley), whereas for Precision Optics it could be about quarter of a wavelength and for High Precision Optics it could be as low as 5% of a wavelength.
+Satellite imagers would also be as high as 5% of a wavelength.

 ### Detector Sampling MTF

+Each detector (or a single pixel of the detector) performs spatial averaging of the irradiance, or more precisely, we integrate the irradiance with the detector responsivity, over the detector area (See [here](https://spie.org/publications/spie-publication-resources/optipedia-free-optics-information/tt52_21_detector_footprint_mtf) for more information).
+In the frequency domain this corresponds to:

+$$\text{MTF}(f) = \frac{\sin(\pi f p)}{\pi f p} = \text{sinc}(\pi f p)$$

+where $p$ is equal to pixel pitch.
+As the frequency increases, the pixels cannot represent the sine wave properly and there is a reduction in modulation.
+At a line frequency corresponding to the inverse of the pixel pitch, modulation goes down to zero, as the input sine wave is completely inside the pixel pitch.
+Even higher input frequencies will then be completely undersampled.
+This results in contrast reversal and MTF values will be negative.

 [^1]: A Tutorial on Electro-Optical/Infrared (EO/IR) Theory and Systems; G. M. Koretsky, J. F. Nicoll, M. S. Taylor; Institute for Defense Analyses, IDA Document D-4642, 2013.